Genetic Testing for Familial Gynecologic Cancer (Endometrial and Ovarian Cancers)

 Genetic Mutations Linked to Ovarian Cancer

-- BRCA1 and BRCA2: These gene mutations cause Hereditary Breast and Ovarian Cancer Syndrome (HBOC).
+• BRCA1 and BRCA2: These gene mutations cause Hereditary Breast and Ovarian Cancer Syndrome (HBOC).
 This syndrome is linked to a higher risk of ovarian cancer, as well as breast cancer, fallopian tube cancer, and primary peritoneal cancer.
-There is also a higher risk of some other cancers, like pancreatic cancer and prostate cancer (only men have a prostate).
+There is also a higher risk of some other cancers, like pancreatic cancer and prostate cancer.
 Most inherited ovarian cancers are caused by mutations in BRCA1 and BRCA2 genes.
-A mutation in the BRCA1 gene raises a woman’s lifetime risk of ovarian cancer to between 35% and 70%.
-A mutation in the BRCA2 gene raises a (cis)woman’s lifetime risk of ovarian cancer to between 10% and 30%.
-Women in the general population without a gene mutation have less than a 2% chance of ovarian cancer.
+If you have a mutation in the BRCA1 gene, your risk of ovarian cancer is between 39% and 58%.
+If you have a mutation in the BRCA2 gene, your risk of ovarian cancer is between 13% and 29%.
+If you do not have a gene mutation, you have about a 1.1% chance of ovarian cancer.

-- MLH1, MSH2, MSH6, PMS2, and EPCAM: These gene mutations are part of a cancer syndrome called Hereditary non-polyposis colorectal cancer (HNPCC), also referred to as Lynch Syndrome.
-Women with this syndrome have up to a 10% risk of developing ovarian cancer at some point.
+• MLH1, MSH2, MSH6, PMS2, and EPCAM: These gene mutations are part of a cancer syndrome called Hereditary non-polyposis colorectal cancer (HNPCC), also called Lynch Syndrome.
+If you have this syndrome and you have ovaries, you have up to a 10% risk of developing ovarian cancer at some point.

-- STK11: This gene mutation causes a rare genetic syndrome called Peutz-Jeghers syndrome.
+• STK11: This gene mutation causes a rare genetic syndrome called Peutz-Jeghers syndrome.
 This syndrome causes polyps in the stomach and intestines during the teenage years.
 People with this syndrome have a higher chance of certain cancers, including cancers of the stomach, esophagus, colon, and small intestine.
-Women with this syndrome have an increased risk of ovarian cancer.
+People with this syndrome have an increased risk of ovarian cancer.

-- ATM, BRIP1, RAD51C, RAD51D, and PALB2: These genes have been linked with ovarian cancer, as well as cancers of the breast and pancreas.
+• ATM, BRIP1, RAD51C, RAD51D, and PALB2: These genes have been linked with ovarian cancer, and cancers of the breast and pancreas.

 Who should have genetic testing?